 Get straight from the airport into the heart of the Renaissance.
 Find out about taking the train from Florence to Milan Malpensa Airport.

 Milan Malpensa Airport (MXP) isn’t connected to Italy’s high-speed rail network, but it does have a train station that connects it to Milano Centrale, the main train station in the city.
-If you're heading home from Florence, Trenitalia's train connections to the airport via Milano Centrale can eliminate almost an hour off the drive time over the 220 miles (355 km), and you won't have to worry about missing your flight because of traffic.
+If you're heading home from Florence, you can take the train that connections the airport via Milano Centrale, which can eliminate almost an hour off the drive time over the 220 miles (355 km), and you won't have to worry about missing your flight because of traffic.

 Frequent Trains from Florence Santa Maria Novella to Milan Malpensa Airport

-Trenitalia’s high-speed Alta Velocità (AV) trains will take you from Firenze Santa Maria Novella to Milano Centrale in about 1 hour and 40 minutes.
+The high-speed train will take you from Firenze Santa Maria Novella to Milano Centrale in about 1 hour and 40 minutes.
 Your next step would be going from Milano Centrale to the Malpensa Airport.
-That involves taking the regional Malpensa Express, which is a 50 minute journey, and runs twice an hour through most of the day.
+That involves taking the regional Malpensa Express, which is a 50-minute journey and runs twice an hour through most of the day.
 With the connection at Milano Centrale, the earliest you can get to Milan Malpensa Airport is 9:46 am.
 Tickets for the whole trip cost $44-67.

 Your other option for the ride from Firenze Santa Maria Novella to Milano Centrale is to take an Italo train.
 That trip typically takes 1 hour and 50 minutes.
 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Florence to Milan Malpensa Airport

 There are no direct trains from Malpensa Airport, located outside of Milan, to Florence.

 Amenities on Trains from Florence to Milan Malpensa Airport